 Intangible assets include intellectual property purchased from West Harbor Technologies, LLC for \$1.3 million, including transaction costs of \$0.1 million, in January 2020.
-The intangible asset has an estimated useful life of 3 years and the depreciation and amortization charge of \$0.4 million and \$0.4 million was recognized in selling, general, and administrative expense in the consolidated statements of operations and comprehensive loss for the years ended December 31, 2021, and 2020, respectively.
+The intangible asset has an estimated useful life of 3 years and amortization of \$0.4 million, \$0.4 million, and \$0.4 million was recognized in selling, general, and administrative expense in the consolidated statements of operations and comprehensive loss for the years ended December 31, 2022, 2021, and 2020, respectively.